t-mims/Project-3-IdeaBoard/README.md

 ![FGMother](./client/public/images/FGM2.gif)

 ## Overview
-The motivation for the development was creating a source visual goal driven individuals could access to create and personlze a dream board.
-Providing access to over infinate pictures to attribute to each personalized pin, a notes section with functional capabilities to add details, monitary plans, contributors and export options.
+The motivation for the development was creating a source visual goal driven individuals could access to create and personalize a dream board.
+Providing access to infinite pictures to attribute to each personalized pin, a notes section with functional capabilities to add details, monetary plans, contributors and export options.
 Functions of the app include, picture search, note section manipulation, path planning functions and a local repository.
 A board is included so the user can save their selected options.

 ## Process
 The tech used included the Google API, Mongo, Masonry, React, Passport, HTML, CSS, JS, and Heroku.